Friday, June 11, 2021

 Jasmila Zbanic, director of “Quo Vadis, Aida?”
 Photo Jose Alberto Hermosillo

-At a virtual screening sponsored by the Museum of Tolerance in Los Angeles, Jasmila Zbanic passionately expressed that her main character is not an ordinary hero because “In the attempt to save her family, Aida loses her humanity, making her life more variable.”
-With her movie, Jasmila hopes to start opening the conversation about the importance of finding the truth about the genocide in her homeland - as a form of people’s liberation.
+At a virtual screening sponsored by the Museum of Tolerance in Los Angeles, Jasmila Zbanic passionately stated that her main character is not an ordinary hero because “In the attempt to save her family, Aida loses her humanity, making her life more vulnerable.”
+With her film, Jasmila hopes to start opening the conversation about the importance of uncovering the truth about the genocide in her homeland—as a way to promote people’s liberation.

-The production crew went to a refugee camp during the Bosnian War (1992-1995) and hired more than 500 extras from different countries.
-Some of them were real survivors who were able to tell their stories.
-For the director, it was imperative to listen to the people’s first-hand experiences and set the account right.
+The production team visited a refugee camp during the Bosnian War (1992-1995) and hired over 500 extras from various countries.
+Some of them were actual survivors who shared their stories.
+For the director, it was crucial to listen to their first-hand experiences and accurately depict their accounts.

 To recreate some of the most dramatic scenes, Jasmila Zbanic was inspired by “Schindler’s List.”
-She used some SFX effects flawlessly - always keeping the audience’s perception in mind to communicate the facts about one of the most tragic episodes in Bosnia and Herzegovina’s history.
+She expertly used sound effects while maintaining the audience’s perception to effectively communicate the facts about one of the most tragic episodes in Bosnia and Herzegovina’s history.

 Quo Vadis, Aida? - Official Trailer